AMNESTY INTERNATIONAL

 prison term.
 They were however kept in administrative detention by

-orders of the Ministry of Interior, as granted under the Emergency law
+Ministry of Interior, as granted under the Emergency law

 in Egypt.